My LA Therapy | Therapeutic Benefits Through Companionship

 Recognize the companionship’s importance.
 A life-threatening or terminal disease may be challenging to deal with on one’s own.
 Keep in mind that relatives and friends may assist you just by being there.
 These family members are often observed patiently waiting in corridors for radiation treatment sessions or sitting next to a patient having a lengthy chemotherapy infusion.
 Having someone close to providing support might serve as a valuable reminder that you are not alone in your struggles.

-Emotional Well-being Support From Man’s Best Friend
+Emotional Well-being Support from Man’s Best Friend

 Many veterans may have suffered from combat-related post-traumatic stress disorder, which may manifest as chronic anxiety and depression.
 Another traumatic incident, such as a physical health problem, can aggravate these underlying feelings even more.